SpreadsheetGear/SpreadsheetGearExplorerSamples/README.md

 ### WPF Explorer Samples
 ![Screenshot of the WPF Explorer](WpfExplorer/screenshot.png)

-The WPF Explorer presents samples applicable to both the **SpreadsheetGear Engine for .NET** and **SpreadsheetGear for Windows** products in the context of a WPF Desktop App, where the WPF WorkbookView and FormulaBar controls are utilized to provide an interactive Excel-like experience when presenting the results of a given sample.
+The WPF Explorer presents samples applicable to both the *SpreadsheetGear Engine for .NET* and *SpreadsheetGear for Windows* products in the context of a WPF Desktop App, where the WPF WorkbookView and FormulaBar controls are utilized to provide an interactive Excel-like experience when presenting the results of a given sample.

-These samples target `net6.0-windows` and so requires running on Windows.
+These samples target `net6.0-windows` and so require running on Windows with the *SpreadsheetGear for Windows* product.

 ### Windows Forms Explorer Samples
-![Screenshot of the WPF Explorer](WindowsFormsExplorer/screenshot.png) The Windows Forms Explorer presents samples applicable to both the **SpreadsheetGear Engine for .NET** and **SpreadsheetGear for Windows** products in the context of a Windows Forms Desktop App, where the Windows Forms WorkbookView and FormulaBar controls are utilized to provide an interactive Excel-like experience when presenting the results of a given sample.
+![Screenshot of the WPF Explorer](WindowsFormsExplorer/screenshot.png) The Windows Forms Explorer presents samples applicable to both the *SpreadsheetGear Engine for .NET* and *SpreadsheetGear for Windows* products in the context of a Windows Forms Desktop App, where the Windows Forms WorkbookView and FormulaBar controls are utilized to provide an interactive Excel-like experience when presenting the results of a given sample.

-These samples target `net6.0-windows` and so requires running on Windows.
+These samples target `net6.0-windows` and so require running on Windows with the *SpreadsheetGear for Windows* product.

 <a name="section-running-the-samples"></a>